marreapato/marreapato/README.md

 ## 🎓 About Me

-- 🎓 Master's in Computer Science candidate.
+- 🎓 MSc Degree in Computer Science.
 (Federal University Of Pernambuco)
 - 📊 Graduated in Statistics from the Federal University of Bahia.

 ## 🚀 What I Do